cs6-uniwue/Variance-Viewer/README.md

 ![viewer](https://user-images.githubusercontent.com/23743591/45493637-8840c880-b76f-11e8-8efc-4e92d986aea6.png)

 # Variance-Viewer

-Variance-Viewer is a automatic open-source tool for text comparison with an extendable rule based variance analysis.
+Variance-Viewer is an automatic open-source tool for text comparison with an extendable rule based variance analysis.
 Documents are compared on word basis, while their variance is displayed on character basis.

 *Plain text* documents, as well as *TEI* documents are supported as input, while *pdf*, *TEI* and *json* are supported as an output format.